 - Successfully complete the National Fetal Health Surveillance Online Exam, at the end of the online manual review

 - Submit your certificate of completion

-Note: All workshop participants must successfully complete the Fundamentals for Fetal Health Surveillance Online Manual AND Exam within the 2 months prior to attending the workshop.
+Note: All workshop participants must successfully complete the Fundamentals for Fetal Health Surveillance Online Manual AND Exam within 1 month prior to attending the workshop.